Ischaemic Stroke

 Key contraindications (not an exhaustive list):

-- Intracranial haemorrhage (should be excluded with non-contrast CT head)
+- Intracranial haemorrhage (to be excluded with the initial non-contrast CT head)

 - INR >1.7